shapeshed/jekyll.shapeshed.com/_posts/2011-09-12-managing-unicorn-workers-with-monit.md

 ---
 layout: post
 title: Managing Unicorn Workers with Monit
-excerpt: A walkthrough on how to manage Unicorn worker processes using Monit
+description: A walkthrough on how to manage Unicorn worker processes using Monit
 categories:
 - Unix
 - Rails